Becoming a Holistic Birth practitioner,

 Since personal development is an important aspect of the training, a commitment to receiving personal support throughout the training and beyond is essential, be it in the form of a counsellor, a ‘buddy’ (fellow trainee) or a mentor (a more experienced birth practitioner), alongside the supervision we offer during and after the training.

 You are also required to keep a journal in which to reflect on your learning, dreams and experiences.

 There will be several teachers involved in the trainings, each passing on their own field of expertise and their passion.
-Olivia and Kate, your personal guides are available on a weekly basis for any queries or general support and can be contacted by telephone, letter or email.
+Your personal guide is available on a weekly basis for any queries or general support and can be contacted by telephone, letter or email.